hucancode/hucancode/src/posts/rules-for-a-knight.md

 states life lessons Sir Thomas wished to pass along to his decendants.

 The book serves as a blueprint of civilized growth and self-improvement.
-I hope these lessons benefit you as much as it does to me.
+I hope these lessons benefit you as much as they do to me.
 Here is the 20 rules for a Knight.

 ### 1. Solitude